tomysshadow/YAMosse/README.md

 ## When scanning MP3s, sometimes there are a lot of timestamps past the end of the file.
 Why?

 This is due to a bug in libsoundfile where it misreports the length of MP3s that have album art in them.
 It is a problem with the `soundfile` package and cannot be fixed by YAMosse.
 For now, you can use an ID3 editor like [The GodFather](https://www.jtclipper.eu/thegodfather/) to remove the album art from your MP3s before scanning them.

+## Can YAMosse scan for custom sounds?
+Is it possible to add more sound classes?

+No. YAMosse is only able to scan for the 521 classes available in YAMNet, the full list of which can be found [on their repo.](https://github.com/tensorflow/models/blob/master/research/audioset/yamnet/yamnet_class_map.csv)

 ## Can YAMosse identify words and phrases?